pmarkiewicz/duet-off/README.md

 sudo apt-get install libnss-mdns
 ```

-It require python 3 with extenal dependency requests installed.
+It requires python 3 with extenal dependency requests installed.

 So on raspberry pi:
 ```